dilanzib/WoM-Project2-API/README.md

 # University course |
 A school porject for maintenance service for cottages, built by me and Niklas.
-REST API for maintenance services that is written in Python.
-PostgreSQL database is used in this project.
+The project is written in Python and the PostgreSQL database is used.